All Episodes

 Right there, they could have stopped everything and said, hey, what is going on?

-Because they knew already before that happened that allegations had been made that the Patriots are deflating the footballs, particularly on cold and bad weather days like this day, could have been to help Brady grip the ball and throw it easily more easily.
+Because they knew already before that happened that allegations had been made that the Patriots are deflating the footballs, particularly on cold and bad weather days like this day, could have been to help Brady grip the ball and throw it more easily.

-I mean, F bomb here, F bomb there about Tom.
+I mean F-bomb here, F-bomb there about Tom.

-If Tom, because apparently Tom was complaining the balls were too big and weren't deflated enough.
+Because apparently Tom was complaining the balls were too big and weren't deflated enough.

-Um so they've got all this.
+So they've got all this.

 The NFL ran a sting.

-That's what everybody was, even back then, just shortly after this game, when this whole controversy surfaced, the NFL was accused of running a sting.
+That's what everybody was, even back then, just shortly after this game, when this whole controversy surfaced, the NFL was accused of running a sting, meaning they let the game be played with equipment not up to regulation in order to entrap and catch the perps.

 Had they not done that, we wouldn't be here.